Wilmar, other commodities stocks rally on Fed stimulus

-SINGAPORE, Sept 14 (Reuters) - Shares of Singapore palm oil producer Wilmar International Ltd and other commodities firms jumped on Friday as investors bought stocks that could benefit from the United States Federal Reserve’s move to inject more money into the system.
+SINGAPORE (Reuters) - Shares of Singapore palm oil producer Wilmar International Ltd (WLIL.SI) and other commodities firms jumped on Friday as investors bought stocks that could benefit from the United States Federal Reserve’s move to inject more money into the system.

-Around 0115 GMT, Wilmar shares were up 4 percent, Noble Group Ltd gained more than 3 percent and Olam International Ltd advanced 2 percent.
-Singapore’s benchmark Straits Times Index was 0.9 percent higher.
+Around 0115 GMT, Wilmar shares were up 4 percent, Noble Group Ltd (NOBG.SI) gained more than 3 percent and Olam International Ltd (OLAM.SI) advanced 2 percent.
+Singapore’s benchmark Straits Times Index .FTSTI was 0.9 percent higher.

 The Federal Reserve launched another aggressive stimulus program on Thursday, saying it would pump $40 billion into the U.S. economy until it saw a sustained upturn in the weak jobs market.